AlexVaisman/EX4_OOP/README.md

 # How the program works.
 A detailed explanation on the to program works can be found in the wiki:
 link: https://github.com/AlexVaisman/EX4_OOP/wiki/How-the-program-works

+# Algorithm results compared to ours.
+The results can be found in the wiki
+link: